 Elective courses to reach 125 credits |

-This sample illustrates the general sequence of courses; individual programs may vary as a result of exam credits, study abroad, or pursuit of a minor in another department.
+This sample illustrates the general sequence of courses; individual programs may vary as a result of exam credits.
 For more information, visit the Civil and Systems Engineering website.

 First Year | |||